• Skip to primary navigation

 The peace campaigner Brian Haw (pictured right) at his ‘peace camp’ in London’s Parliament Square during an anti-war demonstration in 2004.
 In 2001, Mr Haw took up residence in Parliament Square beneath a banner that read “Stop Killing My Kids”.
 He remained in the square for almost ten years in an around-the-clock protest against UK and US foreign policy.
 In 2007, Brian Haw received the Channel 4 News award for Most Inspiring Political Figure.
 He died in 2011 aged 62 after being treated for lung cancer (2004).

-In addition to images of demonstrations against the war in Iraq, I’ve added below a number of images I made during the same period at political demonstrations against the 2006 Lebanon War, the controversial introduction of student “top-up” fees (also known as variable tuition fees), the Fire Brigades Union protests of 2002-2003, Pensions Action Group protests, and the Nation of Islam’s “Million Man March” in Central London.
+Alongside images of marches against the Iraq War, I have included photographs from the same period documenting protests against the 2006 Lebanon War, the introduction of student “top-up” fees (variable tuition fees), the Fire Brigades Union protests of 2002–2003, Pensions Action Group demonstrations, and the Nation of Islam’s “Million Man March” in Central London.

 Following a day of action in central London which called on the UK government to help de-escalate the violent 33-day conflict between Lebanon and Israel known as the 2006 Lebanon War, an anti-war demonstrator rests against Hyde Park Gate next to a pile of discarded placards.
 Image copyright © Thaddeus Pope, 2006.